The Gerund

 To be disappointed at: James couldn’t help but be disappointed at not receiving the promotion he had worked hard for.

-To be engaged in: Sarah is currently engaged in organizing a charity event for the local community.
+To be engaged in: Sarah is currently engaged in organising a charity event for the local community.

 This list provides some common examples of adjectives, verbs, participles, and adverbs that are frequently used with gerunds in sentences.
 Remember that the choice of adjectives, verbs, and adverbs may vary based on the context and the specific action or emotion being expressed in the sentence.